dastasoft/blog/_posts/nodejs.md

 You can use Amazon Web Services to host your Node.js application, I will list the steps but I won't go into the details because using AWS requires some prior knowledge about AWS and is beyond the scope of this guide.

-- Request an Elastic Cloud Computer (EC2) instance with Ubuntu for example.
+- Request an Elastic Compute Cloud (EC2) instance with Ubuntu for example.
-- Upgrade the system.
+- Update the system.
 - Install Node.js on the system as we did in the the Setup section for Ubuntu.
 - Clone your back-end project or the example project from git.
 - Perform `npm install && npm start` which will make the Node.js server available.